 Carla Crawford is the Director of Corporate Services and Company Secretary.
 Carla is responsible for leading the corporate aspects of Construction Skills Queensland including legal, governance and risk, marketing, communications and events and business services together with providing company secretarial support to the Board.
 She is responsible for providing pragmatic legal advice and implementing commercial solutions that support the organisation’s risk appetite.
 Aligned with this, she is responsible for CSQ’s legal matters with an emphasis of managing commercial agreements and advising on corporate governance including risk management.
 Prior to joining CSQ, Carla was an associate at Mullins Lawyers where she was a commercial lawyer in private and corporate practice.
 Her role included providing practical and commercial legal advice on mergers and acquisitions, advising clients on due diligence, acquisition and sales as well as restructuring to private equity models.
 She worked alongside public companies as well as small and medium sized businesses.

 Robert Sobyra is the Director of Research and Digital with Construction Skills Queensland.
 Responsible for driving CSQ’s research agenda, Robert is a leading thinker at the intersection of construction and skills.
 He writes and talks regularly on all things relating to construction and the workforce.
 Robert has a special interest in the future of work, skills, and training.
-Robert brings to CSQ a depth of experience across strategy, risk and analytics from his time in federal and state government.
 He holds a Bachelor of Justice from the Queensland University of Technology, a Bachelor of Arts (Honours) in Social Theory from the Australian National University, and is currently a Doctor of Philosophy (PhD) candidate at the University of Queensland.